 Why invest in a net lease?

-Investors choose to invest in net lease properties because for several reasons.
-Net lease assets offer a reliable source of fixed income with little to no management hassles.
-These investments tend to be have long term, investment grade tenants that reduce risk and the often included rent increases are a hedge against inflation.
+Investors choose to invest in net lease properties for several reasons.
+Net lease market assets offer a reliable source of fixed income with little to no management hassles.
+These investments tend to be long term and have investment grade tenants that reduce risk and the often include rent increases which benefit the investor.
 Further, with certain properties, as with other commercial real estate, the property itself may become a generational investment that overtime, due to the location, significantly increases in value on top of the income flow.

 How do I compare net lease properties?

 Comparing cap rates is the easiest way to compare different net lease properties but does not tell the whole story.
 The real estate itself, the creditworthiness of the tenant, and the lease are very important aspects to consider when looking at net lease properties.
-Each property will have its own unique mix of these factors.
+Each property will have its own unique mix.
 Additionally, you should understand the variances in cap rates based upon region as well as within different segments of the net lease market.